Solar leases are ideal for individuals who wish to enjoy the maximum solar energy supply while at the same time minding the cost.

 The basic terms of a leasing contract are always almost the same despite the type of the contract.
 A solar lease normally operates between 20-25 years.

-The solar company is also responsible for keeping track of how your solar panels work; in case of anything, the developer is responsible for repairs at their own cost.
+The solar company is also responsible for monitoring how your solar panels work; in case anything breaks, the developer is responsible for repairs at their own cost.

 Just because you don’t own the panels doesn’t mean you can’t see what they bring to the table.
-Most solar companies have a tracking program you can access on your computer or a phone app so that you can keep an eye on how your solar panels are performing.
+Most solar companies have a tracking program you can access on your computer or a phone app to monitor their performance.

 A price escalator is included in the lease contract to reflect the rise in your electricity price.
-Therefore, your lease payment will appreciate annually.
+Therefore, your lease payment will be appreciated annually.
 The solar lease escalator runs between 1% -5%.

 Solar leasing is very flexible.
 If you wish to move house, most solar leasing companies like Sunpower will permit you to transfer the lease to your new home.
-If you also want to terminate the contract, you are also allowed to break the lease and remove the solar panels.
+If you want to terminate the contract, you can break the lease and remove the solar panels.

-Moreover, at the end of the contract, you can purchase solar panels at a discounted price as stated in the agreement, or rather you can either have the contract renewed or the solar panels removed.
-You can opt for solar PPA if you wish to buy the solar panels at the end of the lease contract.
+Moreover, at the end of the contract, you can purchase solar panels at a discounted price as stated in the agreement, or you can either have the contract renewed or the solar panels removed.
+If you wish to buy the solar panels at the end of the lease contract, you can opt for a solar PPA.

-Some solar companies don’t have the option of selling the solar panels at the end of the contract – make sure you check the fine print with each company if you think you might want to own your panels after a while.
+Some solar companies don’t offer the option of selling the solar panels at the end of the contract—make sure you check the fine print with each company if you think you might want to own your panels after a while.

 See Related: Best Portable Solar Panels for Home